wabarc/archive.is/README.md

 # A Golang and Command-Line Interface to Archive.is

-This package installs a command-line tool named archive.is for using Archive.is from the command-line.
-It also installs the Golang package for programmatic snapshot webpage to archive.is.
+This package is a command-line tool named `archive.is` saving webpage to [archive.today](https://archive.today), it also supports imports as a Golang package for a programmatic.
 Please report all bugs and issues on [Github](https://github.com/wabarc/archive.is/issues).

 ## Installation